The IIJS Undergraduate Fellowship - Spring 2026

 What is the Naomi Prawer Kadar Fellowship?

 The 2025 iteration of the Naomi Fellowship will take the form of microgrants.
 Students are encouraged to apply for funding of up to 2,000 USD for their Yiddish-related research and/or creative project, to be carried out in the spring and/or summer of 2025.
+To qualify, applicants must have completed or be enrolled in at least one Yiddish course.
 The funding can be used toward research, translation, video editing, tutoring, travel to Yiddish language programs, creative projects, etc.

 How do I apply?

 In order to apply, please submit your resume, a cover letter including information about your Yiddish background, detailing your project and the budget, and send it to iijs@columbia.edu.
-Applications are accepted on a rolling basis.
+Applications are due by Monday, March 31, 2025.

 What further steps are required?